Karol Sikora: Criticism of National Health Service

 Sikora is known for his outspoken views on National Health Service (NHS) reform, and has written for the Times, the Observer, the New Statesman, and other publications on the subject.
 He has been critical of the quality of cancer care available on the NHS and has argued for its restructuring, suggesting that while the UK spends as much per patient on cancer care as the rest of Europe, survival rates are substantially lower: "there are 10 new drugs routinely available in Boulogne but not in Brighton".

+Along with Maurice Slevin, he argued that the NHS should offer faster cancer treatment timelines.

 In a 2017 Newsnight opinion piece, he described the NHS as "the last bastion of communism – it is a monolithic, unmanageable and inefficient system [...] the staff are great but the system is not".
 He proposed instead regarding it as a tax-based insurance scheme covering "basic costs", and allowing private providers to enter the market.

 An interview with Sikora, in which he suggested the NHS system led to patients losing control over their own healthcare, was featured in a May 2009 Republican Party attack ad in the US during US President Barack Obama's push to enact healthcare reform.
 Sikora later told The Guardian that he did not know his interview would be used in the ad campaign, and that he agreed with Obama that the main problems with the American system were "the high cost of medical treatment" and the large number of uninsured people.

 In a piece published online by the New Hampshire Union Leader the same day as the advertisement, Sikora was referred to as professor of oncology at Imperial College.
 This led Imperial to seek legal advice to stop Sikora being referred to as a current professor of cancer medicine at Imperial; a claim that he was also alleged to have made earlier in the previous five years.
 On 29 January 2009, Sikora was said to have introduced himself to a Commons health select committee as "...professor of oncology at Imperial College for 22 years."
 Prior to 2004, Sikora had held the honorary post of Professor of Cancer Medicine at the Imperial College School of Medicine, Hammersmith, having been the founding chair of cancer medicine at its predecessor, the Royal Postgraduate Medical School.

 In the context of the National Institute for Health and Care Excellence (NICE) considering whether to apply age criteria when prescribing expensive drugs, he suggested that "within limited budgets" younger patients might be given priority over the frail elderly.